darolishes/Kleiderzauber/.ai/stories/story-2-shadcn-ui-integration.story.md

 ## Status

-In Progress - Shadcn/UI has been set up, components installed, and theme support implemented
+Completed - Shadcn/UI has been fully integrated with custom component variants

 ## Context